CBICA/DeepMRSeg-Models/models/TissueSeg/README.md

 # Batch processing of multiple subjects using a subject list
 #   User provides a csv file with columns: ID,InputT1,OutputImage
-deepmrseg_apply --task dlicv --sList subjectList.csv
+deepmrseg_apply --task tissueseg --sList subjectList.csv

 # Batch processing of multiple subjects in input folder
 #   Testing is applied individually to all images with the given suffix in the input folder
-deepmrseg_apply --task dlicv --inDir myindir --outDir myoutdir --inSuff _T1_BrainOrICV.nii.gz --outSuff _SEG.nii.gz
+deepmrseg_apply --task tissueseg --inDir myindir --outDir myoutdir --inSuff _T1_BrainOrICV.nii.gz --outSuff _SEG.nii.gz

 # Using the deepmrseg_test command:
 deepmrseg_test --mdldir my/path/to/pretrained/tissueseg/model --sList subjectList.csv